BramVanroy/astred/README.rst

 --------
 Please cite our `papers`_ if you use this library.

 Vanroy, B., De Clercq, O., Tezcan, A., Daems, J., & Macken, L. (2021).
-Metrics ofsyntactic equivalence to assess translation difficulty.
+Metrics of syntactic equivalence to assess translation difficulty.
 In M. Carl (Ed.), *Explorations in empirical translation process research* (Vol. 3, pp. 259–294).
 Cham, Switzerland: Springer International Publishing. https://doi.org/10.1007/978-3-030-69777-8_10